 - Overseeing a school’s budget and analyzing student achievement data

 Projected employment growth (2019-2029): 4% (as fast as average)*

 6. Training and development manager

-Training and development is a field similar to human resources, but covers one area in-depth rather than a large swath of internal relations.
-These managers focus on ensuring employees are equipped with the knowledge and information they need to excel within a company.
+The training and development field is similar to human resources but covers one area in-depth rather than a large swath of internal relations.
+These managersfocus on ensuring employees are equipped with the knowledge and information they need to excel within a company.

 - Overseeing a company’s training and development of staff